Charging your EV

 The public charging network is growing all the time.
 If chargers are near the routes you travel or your business premises you could use them as your main charging option, or mix and match with home or business charging.
 Record vehicle daily travel for a month and map journeys against public chargers to see how well they match.

 The most economical way to run your EV is to charge at home off-peak.
-That's when the demand for electricity is at its lowest across New Zealand — so it's cheaper and highly likely to be generated by sustainable sources like hydro, geothermal and wind.
+That's when the demand for electricity is at its lowest across New Zealand — so it's cheaper and highly likely to be generated by renewable sources like hydro, geothermal and wind.

 Charging at home off-peak is like buying petrol at around 40c/litre, depending on your electricity retailer.
 Prices vary at peak times and at public chargers when you're out and about.